ClouDesire/docusaurus/docs/emails.md

 ### Order creation

-Once the customer order a product the following email is sent.
+Once the customer orders a product the following email is sent.

 **Template name:** `orderCreationCustomer`